The Decade After: Nov 1905 to Oct 1909

 1905

-FallGabriel Voisin and Louis Blériot, France, decide to collaborate and form he world's first airplane manufacturing company.
-They make three unsuccessful aircraft – a float-glider, standard glider, and powered airplane – before Voision buys out Blériot and they go their separate ways.
+Fall — Despite the failure of their first glider, Gabriel Voisin and Louis Blériot, France, decide to collaborate and form the world's first airplane manufacturing company.
+They make an odd-looking aircraft with elliptical wings and test it as a both glider and a powered airplane.
+It fails to fly, so they rebuild it with standard wings in front and an elliptical tail.
+It still refuses to fly.
+Voision buys out Blériot and they go their separate ways.

-November 14 Charles M. Manly, the pilot of Langley's failed1903 Aerodrome, speaks to the Aero Club of New York, reporting on the flights of the Wright Flyer III.
+November 14 Charles M. Manly, the pilot of Langley's failed 1903 Aerodrome, speaks to the Aero Club of New York, reporting on the flights of the Wright Flyer III.
 It is apparent that he has witnessed some of these flights.

 November 17 — The Wrights send letters describing their 1905 flights to Carl Dienstbach in Germany, Patrick Alexander, a member of the Royal Aeronautical Society in England, and Georges Besancon, editor of L'Aerophile in France.